JanssenProject/jans/docs/admin/developer/agama/dsl-full.md

 - The template location must be specified with a string literal only (not a variable).
 Normally the template must submit a POST to the current URL with the desired data.
 In HTML terms, it would look like `<form method="post" enctype="application/x-www-form-urlencoded">...` for instance.
 - Use _map_ variables - not literals - for the second argument of `RRF`.
 Objects obtained from Java can be used except collections, arrays, strings, numbers, or boolean values.

+#### 3-param variant

-`RRF` can be passed a third parameter, that is, `RRF templatePath variable boolean`.
-When the boolean value is `false`, it exhibits the regular two-param behavior.
-Otherwise (truthy value) the callback URL (see [RFAC](#rfac)) will be available while `RRF` is in execution.
-In this case, if the callback is visited, data passed to it will be set as the result of the `RRF` call unless a POST to the current URL is received first, where behavior will be as usual.
-Finally, the callback resource is disabled.
+`RRF` can be passed a third parameter: `RRF templatePath variable boolean`.
+When the boolean value is `true` a callback URL will be available while `RRF` is in execution (see [RFAC](#rfac)).
+In this case, if the callback is visited, data passed to it will be set as the result of the `RRF`.
+If a POST to the current URL is received first, i.e. callback not hit, behavior will be as in the two-param `RRF` invocation.
+This is also the case when a `false` value is passed for the third parameter.

-The three-param variant can be used when:
+The three-param variant of `RRF` can be useful when:

 - The decision to redirect to an external site can only be done from the browser itself
-- The external site expects to receive an HTTP POST
+- The external site expects to receive an HTTP POST.
+In this case, the rendered template may contain a form with fields as needed plus auto-submission logic in Javascript to perform the actual POST.
+This typically occurs in inbound-identity flows where identity providers require authentication requests serialized in `application/x-www-form-urlencoded` format as is the case of SAML HTTP POST binding, for example

 ## Looping